-If you receive emails from bloggers or businesses, it is very likely that they use one of those platforms to send the emails to you (nope, it's not always someone sending thousands of individual emails through Gmail or a mail merge)!
+If you receive emails from bloggers or businesses, it is very likely that they use one of those platforms to send the emails to you.

 I started my email list with Convertkit and haven't looked back.
 I LOVE Convertkit and have never had any issues or reasons to switch.

-What I liked about that when I was first starting was that I knew my list would be small to start, and needed some time to work on growing my blog and developing products/affiliate strategies to earn money from it.
+What I liked about Convertkit when I was first starting was that I knew my list would be small at the beginning, and needed some time to work on growing my blog and developing products/affiliate strategies to earn money from it.
 So starting on their free trial as a newbie was great.

 My email list has grown significantly, but it is an investment that has paid off tenfold over the past few years.

-What is amazing about Convertkit is that they don't charge extra for sending automated/"drip" email sequences, even on the free plan.
+What is amazing about Convertkit is that they don't charge you extra for sending automated/"drip" email sequences.

 For my blog, the opt-in for my email newsletter is a free PDF guide on working abroad, with a free email series to follow.
 This timing of the email series goes off of when people sign up, and it automatically sends them the emails in the order they need them.
 This is an automated/"drip" sequence.

 If the email sequence wasn't automated, I'd literally have to log in every morning and see who signed up when and manually send them the email that they're supposed to get.
 Yeah, not realistic!
 That sounds horrible actually, haha.
 I set up this free guide + email series back in 2016 and haven't had to touch it since.